Finding direction with the Constellation of Orion

 • Alternatively, a line connecting the right knee star (Saiph) with the right shoulder star (Betelgeuse – the big red star) will also indicate correctly True North.
 ‘Right’ in this connection means the right side of the figure displaying Orion – which is the left side of the figure as seen by the observer.

-• The sword (Great Nebula) of the Hunter will always point from the belt to an approximately southern direction
+• The Hunter’s sword (Great Nebula) will always point from the belt to an approximately southern direction.

 Lessons learned about finding direction with Orion

 • The constellation of Orion is only visible for about half a year in the night sky.
-The rest of the year it is invisible due to its appearance in the day sky.
+It is invisible the rest of the year due to its appearance in the day sky.

 • The best time to see Orion in both hemispheres is from November to May.

-• Draw a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam will show an approximately northerly direction.
+• Draw a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam, showing an approximately northerly direction.

 • Connecting the right knee star (Saiph) with the right shoulder star (Betelgeuse – the big red star) will also indicate correctly True North.